 Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

-where she pursued her artistic education earning a BFA w/ honors.
-She also attended Vanderbilt University Master of Liberal Arts and Sciences in Nashville, Tennessee.
-She is a Herbert D. Ryman recipient.
+where she pursued her artistic education graduating with distinction.
+She attended Vanderbilt University Master of Liberal Arts and Sciences in Nashville, Tennessee and is a Herbert D. Ryman recipient.

-creative paper engineer and illustrator on children's pop-up books.
-Since then she has developed numerous designs for MoMA, Lucasfilm, Candlewick Press, Scholastic, Simon & Schuster, Penguin Publishing Group, Vogue Japan, GE, Toei Japan, mssng peces, and has consulted for photographer David la Chapelle and The Jonathan Levine Gallery.
-She was also the liason for the first ever life-size pop-up book exhibition in Tokyo, Japan and featured on an episode of the popular Japanese reality tv show, Ururun.
+paper engineer for children's pop-up books.
+She has developed numerous designs for MoMA, Lucasfilm, Candlewick Press, Scholastic Books, Simon & Schuster, Abrams, Penguin Publishing Group, Vogue Japan, GE, Toei Japan, mssng peces, and has consulted for photographer David la Chapelle and The Jonathan Levine Gallery in Chelsea.
+She was also the liaison for the first ever life-size pop-up book exhibition in Tokyo, Japan and featured on an episode of the popular Japanese reality tv show Ururun on how to make a pop-up book.

-At the age of 27 she began to teach the undergraduate program at ArtCenter and
+At the age of 27 she taught the undergraduate program at ArtCenter and

 The School of Visual Arts New York